 Manage vulnerabilities

-After you’ve matched SBOM dependency components to software components in the NVD, which could be a Package URL (Cargo, NuGet, NPM, or Pypi package manager) string, CPE string, name or alias match, or a user has selected one of our possible match suggestions, you’ll be able to see any reported vulnerabilities for those dependency components.
+After you’ve matched SBOM dependency components to software components in the NVD, which could be one or more match sources, you’ll be able to see any reported vulnerabilities for those dependency components.

-IMPORTANT: If you have a Matched status that is accompanied by a NOT IN NVD token and a package manager token, this has not been matched in the NVD, which means that it either does not have vulnerabilities or has a different name in the NVD.
-See the Resolve a Matched status that has a NOT IN NVD token and a package manager token.
+IMPORTANT: If you have a Matched status that does not have an NVD badge, this has not been matched in the NVD, which means that it either does not have vulnerabilities or has a different name in the NVD.
+Refer to Resolve matched statuses for more information.
 You must identify an exact match in the NVD in order to see vulnerabilities for that dependency component.

 View vulnerabilities for a product and version